Spectral energy density

 matrix.
 The make_path

 can find exact points along a straight path in the Brillouine zone.
-It return those points and fractional distances along the path.
+It returns those points and fractional distances along the path.
+This approach is a step by step way to generate the q-points, which we here use for clarity, but dynasor also has a helper function

 [11]: